 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease or sickle cell disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, lung disease, breathing problems, or sickle cell disease.
 Tell your doctor if you have an allergy to latex.

 - This medicine may cause the following problems: